 On October 12, 2021, as amended on October 13, 2021, NYISO filed a FERC complaint alleging that the Order No. 1000 public policy transmission planning process in the OATT is unjust and unreasonable to the extent that it does not contain rules to implement the New York Transmission Owners' ("NYTOs") federal Right of First Refusal ("ROFR") contained in NYISO's foundational agreements.
 As a remedy, NYISO submitted proposed tariff revisions to its OATT to implement a NYTO's federal ROFR to build an upgrade to its existing transmission facilities that are part of another Developer's Order No. 1000 Public Policy Transmission Project.
-The New York Transmission Owners subsequently filed comments in support of the complaint.
 On March 11, 2022, FERC granted the complaint and accepted NYISO's proposed tariff revisions to be effective on October 12, 2021.
-FERC determined that NYTO's who exercise a federal ROFR to build an upgrade to their own existing transmission facilities will not be subject to voluntary cost containment measures included in Developers' proposed Public Policy Transmission Projects in NYISO's Order No. 1000 Process.
+FERC determined that NYTO's who exercise a federal ROFR to build an upgrade to their own existing transmission facilities will not be subject to voluntary cost containment measures included in Developers proposed Public Policy Transmission Projects in NYISO's Order No. 1000 Process.
+On March 11, 2022, the PSC issued an Order granting NYISO's complaint and accepting the proposed OATT revisions implementing NYTOs' federal ROFR to build an upgrade to its existing transmission facilities that are part of another Developer's Order No. 1000 Public Policy Transmission Project.